fly9sky/fly9sky.github.io/_homes/DOTNET.md

 Gets a value that indicates whether this instance is currently sealed (read-only).

-> IsStylusCaptured		(Inherited from DependencyObject)

-Gets a value indicating whether the stylus is captured by this element.
-This is a dependency property.

 > IsStylusCaptureWithin

 Gets a value that determines whether stylus capture is held by this element, or an element within the element bounds and its visual tree.
 This is a dependency property.